-- As much as possible, avoid being in places where strobe lights are used, such as certain bars or clubs.
+As much as possible, avoid being in places where strobe lights are used, such as certain bars, clubs, or concerts.
 If a strobe light suddenly appears, cover one eye and turn away from the source of flashing lights and try to leave the area.

 Visual Fire Alarm Strobe Lights